naoto-ogawa/haskell-must-read/README.md

   * Intuitively, a covariant type is produced, and a contravariant type is consumed.
   * If a function type a -> b appears in a covariant position, then a is in a contravariant position and b is in a covariant position.
   * If a function type a -> b appears in a contravariant position, then a is in a covariant position and b is in a contravariant position.
+* Ad hoc Parametricity
+  * The purpose of " => x" is to constrain the set of possible types that the x type variable can take.
+* Type classes
+  * Type classes group different types with a common interface.
+  * you can think of a type class as a way to group sets of types that support the same operations.